danisvice/dex/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 If you find issues or have enhancements to propose, please open a pull request.
 Let's make the DEX Smart Contract even better together!

 ## License